ozra/komodo-edit-livescript-language/README.md

 highlighters I've come across.

 Known issues:
-- Operators don't highlight atm, in favour of dashes being coloured in keywords.
-Fix coming.
+- dot-identifiers with same name as keywords still highlight like keywords.
+- haven't looked in to indent hinting yet - it's only highlighting

 Please do contribute refinements!